paddy-ie/First-Milestone-project-TheRollingStones/README.md

 I'm still getting to gribs with CSS, so this site has taken me longer, but with everything, experience will make it easier and quicker.

 ## Media:
-All photos are from Google Image search  and Audio is from Youtube
+All photos are from Google Image search (useage rights non commercical)  and Audio is from Youtube.

 ## Acknowledgements: